 In some cases, however, the QPS value in the curve does not gradually increase over time for applications for which low-traffic service prefetching is performed.
 The following content describes the two common situations that you may encounter.

 In most cases, this situation occurs during service releases.
-If old nodes are disabled before new nodes are completely prefetched, the new nodes are frequently called when the consumer selects a provider.
-In the preceding QPS line chart, the QPS value of a new node slowly increases and then surges at a point in time after all the old nodes are disabled.
-You can resolve this issue by following the instructions in What is the best practice for low-traffic service prefetching?
+If old nodes are taken offline before new nodes are completely prefetched, the new nodes are frequently called when the consumer selects a provider.
+As a result, the QPS line chart shows that the QPS of a new node slowly increases and then surges at a point in time after all the old nodes are taken offline.
+You can refer to Best practices for low-traffic prefetching to resolve this issue.

 If this situation occurs, we recommend that you check whether Microservices Governance is enabled for the consumer.
 If Microservices Governance is not enabled for the consumer, you can enable Microservices Governance for the consumer to resolve this issue.
 If the traffic of the application that you need to prefetch is sourced from an external service, such as a Java gateway, Microservices Governance is not enabled for the consumer, and low-traffic service prefetching is not supported in this scenario.